About Snowmass

 The Snowmass Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Pitkin County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Snowmass, Colorado residents are available through the local police department and authorized providers in Pitkin County.
+Fingerprinting services for Snowmass, Colorado residents are available through local police (where present) and authorized providers in Pitkin County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Snowmass Police Department or Pitkin County Sheriff's Office for scheduling and fees.

 Property records for Snowmass, Colorado are maintained by the Pitkin County Assessor's Office and the Pitkin County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Pitkin County, including parcels in Snowmass.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Pitkin County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Colorado counties provide online property record searches through their county websites.
-For in-person requests, visit the Pitkin County offices at the county courthouse.
 The Pitkin County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Snowmass, Colorado residents are available through both county and state offices.
 The Colorado Department of Public Health and Environment, Vital Records Section, located in Denver, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Colorado.
 Orders can be placed online, by mail, or in person.
 Locally, the Pitkin County Clerk's office issues marriage licenses and maintains marriage records for Pitkin County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.